FinalDevStudio/ng-session/docs/ng-session.md

 Updates the session user object.

-It will perform a GET to the `config.updateUrl` path and set the session's user object on success with the request's `res.data`.
+It will perform a GET to the `defaults.updateUrl` path and set the session's user object on success with the request's `res.data`.

 **Parameters**